 Sarah has also directed Blythe Danner, Peter Bogdanovich, Parker Posey and John Turturro in award-winning promos and interstitial segments for AMC, ESPN, MTV, SundanceTV and VH1.
 She’s been honored with a Telly Award, a CTAM and three Promax Awards.

-Highlights of Sarah’s work as a painter, photographer and video artist include a one-person show at the Corcoran Gallery of Art as well as exhibitions and screenings at New Museum of Contemporary Art, The Kitchen, Central Park SummerStage, AFI, MTV and PBS’s Independent Focus.
+Sarah received an MFA from Pratt Institute in Painting and Photography.
+Highlights of her career as a painter, photographer and video artist include a one-person show at the Corcoran Gallery of Art as well as exhibitions and screenings at New Museum of Contemporary Art, The Kitchen, Central Park SummerStage, AFI, MTV and PBS’s Independent Focus.

 CLICK ON IMAGES FOR TITLE, SIZE AND MEDIUM

 Sarah is a 2017-2018 Play LA Workshop/HUMANITAS Prize finalist and a New York Foundation for the Arts fellow.
 Sarah’s new play, MARVEL-OUS MONICA: IN WHICH MONICA LEWINSKY IS A SUPERHERO HELL-BENT ON REVENGE, is an Austin Film Festival Playwriting Competition Second Rounder and is currently being developed for an October 2017 reading at the Pasadena Playhouse.